Now that you have decided to pursue an HMO property investment strategy, the next step is to think about your tenants.

 Up to 15% yield isn’t unusual for a professional HMO but 12% is more typical, depending on location and spec.
 The National Landlords Association (NLA) recorded average yields of 6.5% in the UK between July and September 2019.
 That was across the board ie not just upmarket HMOs but professional HMOs in general.

 There are more HMO landlords in Wales than elsewhere in the UK, according to the NLA.
 An existing six-bedroom property in Newport can be bought for £200,000 and refurbished so that each room has an en-suite.
 It will then be possible to rent out rooms at £450 a month, yielding around 15%.

 Which one to choose?

 Both HMO types are lucrative and can help you become the hands-free landlord you dream of.
-However, our Partners tend to focus on a professional HMO due to the income stability and profit margin.
+However, Sourced Franchise tend to focus on a professional HMO due to the income stability and profit margin.
 It’s less hassle because there is less maintenance involved and fewer void periods, ie students tend to go AWOL during the summer months.
 Some will retain their room but usually at 50% of the cost of when they’re there full-time.

 If you’re in two minds over which type of HMO suits you best, then why not get in touch with our HMO specialists at Sourced Franchise?
 Our experts will help you make informed decisions that will boost your HMO portfolio, regardless of which strategy you settle on.
 To find out how Sourced Franchise can help you generate an income from HMOs, download your copy of our Sourced Network prospectus.